What should runners do in training a week before half marathon races?

 If 2 weeks ago your long run was 16 miles, I would go no further than 9 miles today.

-Pace should be relaxed but I would throw in miles 3, 6 and 9 at 10 seconds faster then goal half-marathon pace.
+Pace should be relaxed.
+That being said, I would throw in miles 3, 6 and 9 at 10 seconds faster then goal half-marathon pace.

 Monday – 6 Days Out